MicrosoftDocs/bot-docs/_scratch/ScottStuff/en-us/csharp/builder/Form Flow.md

 ---

 [Dialogs](/en-us/csharp/builder/dialogs/) are very powerful and flexible, but handling a guided conversation such as ordering a sandwich can require a lot of effort.
 At each point in the dialog, there are many possibilities of what happens next.
-For example, you may need to clarify an ambiguity, provide help, go back, or show progress.
-In order to simplify building guided conversations, the framework provides a powerful dialog building block known as FormFlow.
+For example, you may need to clarify an ambiguity, provide help, go back, or show progress. to simplify building guided conversations, the framework provides a powerful dialog building block known as FormFlow.

 FormFlow sacrifices some of the flexibility that dialogs provide, but in a way that requires much less effort.
 Even better, you can combine FormFlow generated dialogs and other kinds of dialogs like a [LuisDialog](/en-us/csharp/builder/dialogs-luis/) to get the best of both worlds.
 A FormFlow dialog guides the user through filling in the form while providing help and guidance along the way.